mas-cli/mas/README.md

 </summary>

-If the following error occurs, you probably haven't yet gotten or purchased the app from the Mac App Store ([#46](https://github.com/mas-cli/mas/issues/46#issuecomment-248581233)).
+If the following error occurs, you probably haven't yet gotten or purchased the app from the App Store ([#46](https://github.com/mas-cli/mas/issues/46#issuecomment-248581233)).

 > This redownload is not available for this Apple Account either because it was bought by a different user or the item